oldpride/plant/plants.md

     winter: hairy vine, no thorn.
     don't burn it because it could create toxic smoke.

+toxic - Late Boneset

-toxic - american black nightshade. berry is eatable only when the berry completely black - ripe. berries are in a brunch. pedle is smaller than berry. young (green or purple) berry, mature leaves are toxic, espeically when they taste bitter. toxic - black nightshade's relatives: bittersweet nighshade, red fruit toxic - black nightshade's relatives: deadly nightshade. single black berry; pedle is bigger than berry. berry is poisonous too. toxic - boneset
+toxic - american black nightshade.
+    berry is eatable only when the berry completely black - ripe. berries are in a brunch. pedle is smaller than berry. young (green or purple) berry, mature leaves are toxic, espeically when they taste bitter. toxic - black nightshade's relatives: bittersweet nighshade, red fruit toxic - black nightshade's relatives: deadly nightshade. single black berry; pedle is bigger than berry. berry is poisonous too. toxic - boneset